alejandra-badia/ecommerce-marketing-bi-engine/README.md

 A campaign-level acquisition and incrementality audit, supported by stronger customer-history validation and contribution-margin measurement, would provide a more reliable basis for future budget allocation.

 **The key takeaway:** Sustainable growth requires understanding not only how much revenue marketing reports, but how much additional customer value it creates—and at what economic cost.

+Apex Gear Co.'s scaling period generated 23% Net Sales growth alongside a 253% increase in marketing investment.
+Blended MER and ROAS declined considerably, and reported ROAS fell across Google Ads, Meta, and TikTok.

+Gross Profit After Ad Spend declined approximately 89.4%, from $416K to $44K, while its share of Net Sales fell from 45.20% to 3.89%.
+Although the measure remained positive during the scaling period, substantially less profit remained after COGS and advertising.

+The recommendation is to hold back from further aggressive scaling and reassess the current level of marketing investment.
+Campaign-level contribution analysis and incrementality testing can then help guide future budget allocation.
+The period comparison is descriptive and does not isolate the causal impact of marketing spend.

+**The key takeaway:** Sustainable growth requires evaluating not only revenue and platform-reported returns, but also marketing efficiency, return on ad spend, and marketing profit (the profit remaining after order-related costs and advertising)—and whether additional investment generates sufficient incremental value.